lapizote/school-notes/Humanities/PHILO 11/Module 4-2 Philosophical Implications on Human Labor.md

 Man's dignity lies in his ability to stand for himself, to acquire master over nature and his own passions For Marx, labor confirms his own being as a species-being Man is not merely a natural being, but also a human natural being (man is a being =who treats himself as a present, living species)
-Man is the only thing who can make the community his object both practicall yand theoretically Man can make himself and his humanity his own object (universal and freedom of man) Man is man because he objectifies himself through labor: e.g. making a chair; man is transcending himself and making himself an object for-itself by means of nature -> chair becomes and expression, externalization, and realization of man's species life and an embodiment of his creativity.
+Man is the only thing who can make the community his object both practically and theoretically Man can make himself and his humanity his own object (universal and freedom of man) Man is man because he objectifies himself through labor: e.g. making a chair; man is transcending himself and making himself an object for-itself by means of nature -> chair becomes and expression, externalization, and realization of man's species life and an embodiment of his creativity.
 The human stamp in the chair; nature becomes humanized